DICE: Data-Efficient Clinical Event Extraction with Generative Models: The Event Extraction Model

-We use two techniques to enhance generative model' ability to precisely identify long mentions with vague boundaries. \mypar{Explicit mention marker.} As demonstrated by existing works of generative IE models \cite{huang-etal-2021-document}, wrapping key concept with markers provides beneficial hints to the generative model that improve its understanding of the properties and syntactic associations of the marked text.
-In this work, we use markers to wrap potential trigger mentions for ED or argument mentions for EAE, which provides a pool of candidates to extract identifications from.
-To maximize the performance gain provided by the marker given an imperfect MI module, we must consider two conditions.
-First, the ED/EAE modules with markers should be robust enough to handle cases where the precision and coverage of the predicted mentions are compromised.
-We thus perform data augmentation and train the ED/EAE module with two versions' data together: one with ground-truth mention markers and one with no markers.\footnote{We do not train with marker produced by the standalone MI module as it could overfit to the training data with small size.} This is done so that the model is trained to perform reasonably when markers are unavailable.
-Second, the granularity of the candidate set must not be too coarse or too fine (which is shown by our experiments in \secref{sec:ablation_mention}), as too broad a candidate pool makes the markers less informative and too strict a candidate pool makes it difficult for the MI module to correctly identify mentions.
-Instead of using all nouns/verbs or entities as the targets of MI, we select trigger mentions for the ED task and argument mentions for the EAE task.
-The unique properties of triggers (mostly describing an entire process or a behaviour, which could be linked to a specific timestamp) and arguments (mostly concrete details or descriptive content) make them more useful as candidate sets.
+\mypar{Explicit mention marker.} Wrapping key spans with special token markers provides beneficial hints to the generative model that improve its understanding of how the components of the sentence are associated syntactically.
+We wrap trigger or argument mentions for the ED and EAE tasks, respectively, to provide a candidate pool for the identification task.
+To minimize the impact of error propagation of the imperfect MI module on downstream tasks, we consider two conditions: 1) the ED/EAE modules with markers must be robust enough to handle the compromised precision and incomplete coverage of the gold mentions and 2) the granularity of the candidate pool must not be too coarse or too fine.
+To address the first concern, we generate two versions of the data: one with mention markers and one with no markers, and train the ED/EAE module over the augmented data.
+This trains the model to be robust in cases where the MI module provides imprecise predictions.
+The second concern stems from the too broad a candidate pool making the markers less informative and too strict a candidate pool making it difficult for the MI module to correctly identify mentions.
+To account for this issue, we use trigger mentions for the ED task and argument mentions for the EAE task as candidate pools as opposed to using words of a certain part-of-speech or named entities type.
+The unique properties of triggers (describing an entire process or behavior that can be linked to a specific time) and arguments (concrete details or descriptive content) make them more useful as candidate sets.\looseness=-1